Separation and Divorce: Spousal Support

 Each month, they have to report how much spousal support they received.
 The amount will be deducted from their social assistance.

-You can also visit www.stepstojustice.ca and click on "Social assistance", "Ontario Works", and then "What are the rules about getting spousal support and financial assistance from Ontario Works?".
+You can also visit www.stepstojustice.ca and click on "Income Assistance", "Ontario Works", and then "Can I get spousal support and money from OW?".